sarah-quinones/faer-rs/README.md

 see the [official website](https://faer.veganb.tw) and the [docs.rs](https://docs.rs/faer/latest/faer) documentation for code examples and usage instructions.

-questions about using the library, contributing, and future directions can be discussed in the [discord server](https://discord.gg/Ak5jDsAFVZ).
+questions about using the library, contributing, and future directions can be discussed in the [zulip server](https://faer.zulipchat.com).

 # contributing

-if you'd like to contribute to `faer`, check out the list of "good first issue" issues. these are all (or should be) issues that are suitable for getting started, and they generally include a detailed set of instructions for what to do. please ask questions on the discord server or the issue itself if anything is unclear!
+if you'd like to contribute to `faer`, check out the list of "good first issue" issues. these are all (or should be) issues that are suitable for getting started, and they generally include a detailed set of instructions for what to do. please ask questions on the zulip server or the issue itself if anything is unclear!

 # minimum supported rust version